educhielle/flexmult/README.md

  big number arithmetic) and includes other simplifications.
-For more advanced emulators with different variations, options, or large-size arithmetic, please contact the MoMA lab.
+For more advanced emulators with different variations, options, or large-size arithmetic, please contact the MoMA lab, NYUAD.

+ Written in C++17, 2023